chARpack/chARpack.github.io/src/routes/development/04-localization/01-localization_in_unity.md

 After that, give the table a name and select **Create**.
 Localization tables are also saved in `Assets/Locales`.
 You can now access and edit the new table as described above.
-For easier access of the new string table from a script, you can create a new helper method like `GlobalCtrl.Singleton.GetLocalizedString(text)` that uses your new table instead of *My Strings*.
+For easier access of the new string table from a script, you can create a new helper method like `LocalizationManager.Singleton.GetLocalizedString(text)` that uses your new table instead of *My Strings*.
-If you are writing this method in a script other than GlobalCtrl, you will need to add the lines
+If you are writing this method in a script other than LocalizationManager, you will need to add the lines
 ```csharp
 using UnityEngine.Localization;
 using UnityEngine.Localization.Settings;